Saint Augustine Parish Church (Baliwag): Restoration

 Msgr.
-Feliciano M. Palma Jr., the parish priest of San Agustin Church from 1987-2001, did the major rebuilding of the church from 1996-1998 after it had been invaded by termites since 1990.
+Feliciano M. Palma Jr., the parish priest of San Agustin Church from 1987 to 2001, did the major rebuilding of the church from 1996 to 1998 after it had been invaded by termites since 1990.
 Palma mobilized Lito Tengco's SACOY to fund the restoration under Administrator Joel Pascual.
 The August 27, 1996, Telethon-Concert dubbed as "Ang Lahat ng ito'y para sa'yo Panginoon" resulted the inflow of PHP 2 million donations.
 The second concert on August 8, 1997, "Sa iyo lamang, Panginoon, Salamat" raised PHP 1 million resulting in the solemn inauguration of the church on August 28, 1998, amid the full restoration amount of PHP 7,106,399 spent.
 Tats Villanueva added ceiling and dome paintings.

 The altar of the Immaculate Concepcion at the church patio was erected on May 7, 2003, by the St. Augustine Charity Clinic.
 Last February 1, 2021, the venerated image of La Purisima Concepcion de Baliwag (Ang Birhen sa Patio) was episcopally crowned by Bishop Dennis Villarojo.